Nginx Guide

 Quick Tips

-nginx -tbefore reloading - Use HTTPS in production (Let's Encrypt is free!)
+nginx -tbefore reloading - Use HTTPS in production

-- Start simple and add complexity as you need it
+- Start simple, add complexity as needed

-- When in doubt, check the official docs
+- Check the official docs when stuck

-Size Units Reference
+Size Units

 - No unit = bytes